Skip to main content

 Yes, caffeine can raise blood pressure for 30 to 60 minutes after intake.
 Avoid caffeine, nicotine, and exercise for at least 30 minutes before measurement.
 Sit with both feet flat on the floor and back supported.

-Take an accurate reading by sitting quietly for 5 minutes, placing the cuff on a bare upper arm at heart level, and not talking during the measurement.
+Take an accurate reading by sitting still for 5 minutes, placing the cuff on a bare upper arm at heart level, and not talking during the measurement.
 Take two readings, one minute apart, and average them.
-Repeat morning and evening.
+Repeat morning and evening for 3 to 7 days, then average every reading except day 1 (the first day runs high while the routine is new).
+That average is your true baseline, and it is the number we treat.

 White coat hypertension (high only at the clinic) is generally less dangerous than sustained hypertension, but it still confers some long-term risk.
 We confirm the diagnosis with home monitoring before deciding whether to treat.